erichrobinson/guildChat/README.md

 # Getting Started

 **Requirements**
-- Mongodb installed\
+- MongoDB installed and running
-- Node 13.10
+- Node 13.10 (may work on versions >= 7.6 but untested)

 **Setting Up the Application**\
 `npm install`\